-Tyagi P, Mali S, Rathi SV, Agrawal N, Abraham JM.
+Tyagi P, Mali S, Rathi SV, Agrawal N, Kumar A, Abraham JM.
 Comparative Evaluation of Visual and Taste Distraction Techniques using RMS Pictorial Scale in making of Periapical Radiographs.
 J South Asian Assoc Pediatr Dent 2022; 5 (1):32-37.

 Anxiety is often experienced by children.
 Various methods of reducing anxiety have been used in dentistry.
 Amongst this distraction is commonly used.

 Aim: The aim of the study was to compare visual and taste distraction techniques during intraoral periapical radiography in children.

 Materials and methods: This study was an experimental study.
 The sample size was 60 and they were randomly allocated into group A- No Distraction (n = 20), group B- Taste Distraction with the help of the Lollipop method (n = 20), and group C- Visual Distraction Method with the help of Projector method (n = 20).
 The child's anxiety was checked with the help of the RMS Pictorial Scale.
 The anxiety was assessed before and after taking radiographs in respective groups.